-School Climate and Environment
+D. School Climate and Environment

 The Rio School District believes that all students should be provided a foundation where every student feels valued and valuable, safe and respected, and socially and emotionally happy and healthy.
+RSD accomplishes this in the adoption of the "40 Developmental Assets" which acts as the framework for a positive school environment that the entire community can participate in.
+A discipline philosophy is also included to encourage consistent and clear expectations of students.
+"Judicious Discipline" is a philosophy for classroom management and school discipline.
+It is a citizen approach that teaches students about their rights and responsibilities for living and learning in a democratic society.
 School sites, teachers and staff are encouraged to utilize a Positive Behavior Support approach working with students in a variety of situations.
 This approach helps to encourage adults working with students to find alternative solutions to student issues.
-All of which is practiced through character education that teach RSD students tolerance and problem solving skills.
+All of which is practiced through character education curriculums that teach RSD students tolerance and problem-solving skills.